Anthony-Margotta/section_grader/README.md

 # README

 ## Basic Usage
-For TAM 251 TAs at UIUC looking to grade pre-discussion assingments:
+For TAM 251 instructors at UIUC looking to grade pre-discussion assignments:
 - Download `dprep_grade.py`
 - Follow  ["How to use the grader"](#how-to-use-the-grader) instructions below

 ## Contents of this Repository

 ### What is `dprep_grade.py`?
-`dprep_grade.py` is a script for evaluating pre-discussion assignment submissions for TAM 251 at the University of Illinois Urbana-Champaign.
+`dprep_grade.py` is a script for evaluating pre-discussion assignment submissions for [TAM 251](https://courses.physics.illinois.edu/tam251) at the University of Illinois Urbana-Champaign.
 It works by looking at provided submission files (as CSV files) downloaded from PrairieLearn as well as three files (also as CSVs) providing relevant course information (student roster, course sections, submission info).

 It creates a grade book file ready for upload to Compass.

 ### What is `generate_grader_data.py`?
-`generate_grader_data.py` is a script for generating fake submission data, for the purpose of testing `sectionGrader.py` and providing FERPA-compliant examples.
+`generate_grader_data.py` is a script for generating fake submission data, for the purpose of testing `sectionGrader.py` and providing examples that contain no information relating to real students.
 It takes a course section CSV and then creates a student roster, submission info, and simulated student submissions.

 ### Other files
 - `.idea/` directory is a collection of project files used by the PyCharm IDE, where this project was completed
-- `examples/` directoy containing example images for the data used by the grader
+- `examples/` directory containing example images for the data used by the grader

 **Standard Github Files**
-- `.gitingore` files to be ignored by git versioning
+- `.gitignore` files to be ignored by git versioning
 - `README.md` the file that contains this text you are reading

 ## How to use the grader